 What Is the Brachial Plexus?

 Every year, many Indiana parents learn that their children have suffered a brachial plexus injury due to a medical professional’s negligence.
-The brachial plexus is a group of nerves located between the shoulders and neck and controls muscles in the arms, hands, chest, and shoulders.
+A brachial plexus is a group of nerves located between the shoulders and neck and controls muscles in the arms, hands, chest, and shoulders.

 During birth, damage to the brachial plexus may result in temporary loss of muscle function or permanent paralysis.
 The effects of the brachial plexus injury depend on its severity.